thunil/Physics-Based-Deep-Learning/README.md

 Thus, methods can be roughly categorized in terms of forward versus inverse solve, and how tightly the physical model is integrated into the optimization loop that trains the deep neural network.
-Here, especially approaches that leverage _differentiable physics_ allow for a tighter and tighter integration of deep learning and numerical simulations.
+Here, especially approaches that leverage _differentiable physics_ allow for very tight integration of deep learning and numerical simulations.

 This repository collects links to works on _deep learning algorithms for physics